How to improve body image and self esteem in light of social media and the thin ideal?

 I filmed this video in front of the mirror because a few people have been telling me that when they look in the mirror and HATE what they see.

 So today I give a simple exercise called ‘mirror exposure’, which I sometimes gives to clients I work with in San Jose.
+I got this from learning about the health at every size paradigm.

 How to improve body image and self esteem using mirrors